MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsOnlineUser.md

 ```

 ### -OnModernServer
-When present, the cmdlet returns a collection of users homed on Skype for Business Server 2015 or later.
+When present, the cmdlet returns a collection of users homed on Skype for Business.
 Users with accounts on previous versions of the software will not be returned when you use this parameter.

 ```yaml